wayne-kirk-schmidt/sumologic-batchtools/readme.md

     7. Prepare the batchquery commands based on time delta and increment value prompt> ./batchdriver.ksh 1d 1H

-        NOTE: in the example above, the both the date and the increment use a letter/number combination
+        NOTE: Both the date and the increment must use a number and letter combination

         S - second
         M - minute